RafaelGuerraE/EcoSynergy-App/README.md

 # EcoSynergy Android App

-Ecosynergy-Android-App is a Kotlin-based mobile application designed to provide users with a comprehensive Gas Emission Management System.
+EcoSynergy-App is a Kotlin-based mobile application designed to provide users with a comprehensive Gas Emission Management System.
 The app aims to help individuals and organizations track, manage, and reduce their carbon footprint by providing access to real-time data on gas emissions.

 ## Features